hashicorp/terraform-website/content/source/docs/enterprise/registry/publish.html.md

 # Publishing Modules to the Terraform Enterprise Private Module Registry

--> **Note:** Currently, the private module registry works with all supported VCS providers except Bitbucket Cloud.
+-> **Note:** Currently, the private module registry works with all supported VCS providers except Bitbucket Cloud; however, the private module registry does not support [GitLab subgroups](https://about.gitlab.com/features/subgroups/).

 Terraform Enterprise (TFE)'s private module registry lets you publish Terraform modules to be consumed by users across your organization.
 It works much like the public [Terraform Registry](/docs/registry/index.html), except that it uses your configured [VCS integrations][vcs] instead of requiring public GitHub repositories.